 Hopefully this is of use; obviously you'll still need to manually enter all your units' points and power levels in their unit cards, and update those whenever GW put out any changes, but after that initial setup I hope you'll find this easier than the many clicks needed to create a list in Battlescribe.

 I've chosen not to try and get this spreadsheet to contain all your units' rules and stats - this is just a Crusade Roster.
 Personally I find Battlescribe's output a bit visually bloaty, and the 40K app isn't yet ready to be an in-game thing, so I've made my own summary sheet for my Space Marines.
 I'll put that out in a future post after the new Codex drops.
+Edit: click here for my Space Marine summary sheet, plus other tips for streamlining the 9th edition in-game experience.

 If this roster is beneficial, or something didn't make sense, or if there are changes you'd like to suggest, leave a comment on this post and let me know!